kantord/headson/README.md

 ![Tree demo](https://raw.githubusercontent.com/kantord/headson/main/docs/assets/tapes/tree.gif)

-#### Sorting (frecency)
+#### Sorting

-By default, filesets are sorted by frecency (git history) with mtime fallback so “recently touched” files surface first.
-Use global budgets (`--global-lines`, `--global-bytes`) to get an up‑to‑date repo snapshot within a strict overall limit (and `--chars` when you want a per-file character cap); use `--no-sort` to keep input order and skip the repo scan.
+In multi-file mode, inputs are ordered so frequently and recently touched files show up first, and rarely touched files drift to the end (using git history when available, with mtime fallback).
+Use global budgets (`--global-lines`, `--global-bytes`) to get an up‑to‑date repo snapshot within a strict overall limit (and `--chars` when you want a per-file character cap).

-Demo tape: `docs/tapes/sort.tape` (renders to `docs/assets/tapes/sort.gif`; the `cargo make` runner creates a tiny temporary git repo to demonstrate frecency deterministically).
+Demo tape: `docs/tapes/sort.tape` (renders to `docs/assets/tapes/sort.gif`; `cargo make` creates a tiny temporary git repo for a deterministic demo).

 ![Sorting demo](https://raw.githubusercontent.com/kantord/headson/main/docs/assets/tapes/sort.gif)